rspamd/rspamd/doc/fuzzy_storage.md

 <center><img class="img-responsive" src="/img/rspamd-fuzzy-1.png" width="50%"></center>

-The second method, namely learning filters, allows you to write certaint conditions that can skip learning or change a value of hash for instance, for emails from a specific domain (for example, facebook.com).
+The second method, namely learning filters, allows you to write certain conditions that can skip learning or change a value of hash for instance, for emails from a specific domain (for example, facebook.com).
 Such filters are written in Lua language.
 The possibilities of the filters are quite extensive, however, they require manual writing and configuring.

 ### Configuring spam traps

 This method requires a mailbox that doesn't receive legitimate emails but spam emails instead.
-The main idea is to show the address in the databases of spammers, but do not show it to legitimate users.
-For example, by puting emails in a hidden *iframe* element on a fairly popular website.
+The main idea is to expose the address to spammers' databases, but do not show it to legitimate users.
+For example, by putting emails in a hidden *iframe* element on a fairly popular website.
 This element is not visible to users due to *hidden* property or zero size but it is visible for spam bots.
 Recently, this method has become not very effective, as spammers have learnt how to abstain from such traps.

 Another possible way to create a trap is to find domains that were popular in the past but that are not functional at the moment (addresses from these domains could be found in many spam databases).
-In this case, learning filters are required as the legitimate emails, for instance, social networking or distribution services, will likely be blacklisted.
+In this case, learning filters are required as legitimate emails, for instance, social networking or distribution services, will likely be blacklisted.

 In general, setting own traps is reasonable merely for large mail systems, as it might be expensive both in terms of maintenance and as direct expenses, e.g. for purchasing domains.